Tobacco politics: Netherlands

+Portugal

+Law No. 37/2007 established the legal basis for advertising bans, labeling rules, and measures to protect against exposure to smoke.
+The Directorate-General of Health coordinates the National Program for the Prevention and Control of Tobacco Use and publishes technical guidelines that support regulatory actions and cessation policies.

+In 2017, the Supreme Court of Justice ruled that the Competition Authority should launch an investigation to look into allegations of abuse of dominant position by Tabaqueira, raised by wholesalers.
+Wholesalers (represented by industry associations) challenged decisions by the Competition Authority that authorized concentration operations in the tobacco market — the administrative court annulled at least one of these authorizations, forcing the repetition of acts or allowing the parties to seek judicial redress.

+News reports from 2025 indicate that Tabaqueira may be ordered to pay millions of euros to shopkeepers, following the recognition, in higher court rulings, of practices that may constitute abuse of dominant position; this legal process includes requests for the standardization of jurisprudence and potential lawsuits for damages.

 Russia

 In Russia, smoking is very prevalent, with tobacco industries wielding great influence in Russian politics.
 Several Russian Duma members have also worked within the tobacco industry.
 After a protest caused by cigarette shortages in 1990, transnational tobacco companies began to invest in the Russian tobacco market, particularly in production.
 This growth in industry has been accompanied by an increase in smoking, and Russia has the highest rates of smoking in Europe.

 Although the Russian government has attempted to implement tobacco prevention and control programs, most of these have had limited success.
 In the mid-1990s, the Federal Ministry of Health recommended several tobacco control measures, but failed to provide funding for their enactment.
 In 1999, the Duma introduced national tobacco control legislation.
 However, this legislation was substantially watered down after measures like limitations on advertisement were removed.
 In 2006, the Duma passed limited tobacco advertising regulations, which still allowed for small warnings on cigarette packs without graphics.
-In 2010, Prime Minister Putin approved the “Concept of the Government Policy on Combating Tobacco Use for 2010-2015.”
+In 2010, Prime Minister Putin approved the "Concept of the Government Policy on Combating Tobacco Use for 2010–2015".
 Although the concept set forth several goals and concrete policy suggestions, such as complete bans on all tobacco advertising, it was not legally binding.
 When the Ministry of Health and Social Development (MoHSD) proposed tobacco legislation based on the concept, the bill was suspended within two days.
 Although many Russian representatives helped develop the Framework Convention on Tobacco Control (FCTC), Russia was one of the last countries to sign the FCTC.

 In 2017, the Ministry of Health proposed a cigarette ban that would apply to all born after 2014, although some have expressed concern that a ban would result in a cigarette black market.